FlippingBinary/wqxlib-python/README.md

 ## Getting Started

+Look in the `examples` directory for a more complete example with sample data.

-Install this package using `pip`
+1. Install this package using `pip`

         pip install wqxlib

+2. Import the `WQXSubmission` class

+        from wqxlib import WQXSubmission

+3. Use the `with ... as` syntax to create the submission

+        with WQXSubmission(filename='example.xml') as submission:
+            # Manipulate submission object properties

 ## Package Versioning